-This document is a second draft for use at the Resilient Saanich Technical Committee (RSTC) table.
-This document will continually be revised through the process.
+This document is a draft for discussion at the Resilient Saanich Technical Committee (RSTC) table.

 Without knowing the Resilient Saanich goals and objectives, the gap analysis can only identify the opportunities as opposed to what should be done.
 Figure 1 shows how this approach fits into the Milestone approach (see the Resilient Saanich Terms of Reference) to developing an overall Environmental Policy Framework.
-Once the project goals and objectives are established, this document will be revised as a third draft.
-The draft policy gap analysis only covers the first three steps.
+Once feedback from the committee is received and project goals and objectives are established, this document will be revised as a second draft.